Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-For consistency between the two types of data sets, we borrow several network settings for generating the synthetic data from the in-field measurement campaign.
-We generate PLCSI between a pair of PLMs for every $15$ minutes over a period of $664$ days.
-We construct the PLC network as a $T$-topology as shown in Fig.~\ref{fig:PLCTnetwork}.
-We use multi-core N2XSEY HELUKABEL cables with cross-linked polyethylene (XLPE) insulation, whose configuration and parameters can be found in~\cite[Table~2]{forstel2017grid}.
+For consistency between the~two types of data sets, we~borrow several network settings for generating the~synthetic data from the~in-field measurement campaign.
+We~generate { samples for the~SNR} between a~pair of PLMs for every $15$ min over a~period of $664$ days. { For this, we~adopt the~same OFDM parameters as listed above, a~transmit power spectral density (PSD) of $-$50~dBm/Hz, and a~noise PSD of $-$120~dBm/Hz, which are typical values for PLC.
+The~channel is generated with an~{emulator~\cite{gruber2015plc}} for the~constructed PLC network, which we~choose as~a~T-topology as shown in~Figure~\ref{fig:PLCTnetwork}.
+The~SNR measurements are performed at PLM-2 for the~link between PLM-1 and PLM-2, i.e.,~anomalies anywhere along the~hop from PLM-1 to PLM-2 including in~the~branch leading to PLM-3 are targeted.
+The~three PLMs are connected through multi-core N2XSEY HELUKABEL cables with cross-linked polyethylene (XLPE) insulation, whose configuration and parameters can be found in~{(}\cite{forstel2017grid}{,~Table~2)}.
+Load impedances (LIs) which represent the~power grid extending outward from the~T-topology are connected in~parallel to the~PLMs.
+That is, the~LIs are the~equivalent impedances of the~surrounding grid experienced at the~edges of the~T-topology. }

-To generate the synthetic data, we consider three types of time-series load models to emulate the temporal dependence of electrical loads, motivated by seasonal and auto-regressive properties of loads in the mains frequency~\cite{hagan1987time}.
-We denote the load value at discrete time index $j$ of the load model $k$, $k\in\{1,2,3\}$, as $L_{k,j}$.
-For $k=1, 2$, we apply a second-order auto-regressive model and a cyclic model with one day per cycle, respectively.
-We then set the third model to be
+We consider three types of time-series LI models to emulate the~temporal dependence of electrical loads, motivated by seasonal and auto-regressive properties of loads in~the~mains frequency~\cite{hagan1987time}.
+We~denote the~load value at discrete time index $j$ of the~LI model $k$, $k\in\{1,\,2,\,3\}$, as~$L_{k,j}$.
+For~$k=1,\,2$, we~apply a~second-order auto-regressive model and a~cyclic model with one day per cycle, respectively.
+Furthermore, we~add \textit{{random shocks}}, $r_{k,j}$, to~the models to introduce a~degree of randomness in~the~load variations.
+As~a result, our first LI model is

-as a hybrid of both the auto-regression and the cyclic behaviors.
-Furthermore, we add \textit{random shocks}, $r_{k,j}$, to the models to introduce a degree of randomness in the load variations.
-As a result, our load models are